 Modes of experience correspond to groups of nets that are commonly used together.

 Inner speech is the stream of unvoiced words that occur in the Experience of most people.
+It is often accompanied by imaginary scenes.
 It has submodes such as relationship planning and anxiety planning.
+This mode is also sometimes known as the Default Mode and it has a characteristic pattern of activity in MRI scans of the brain.

-The relationship (planning) mode is second nature for many people.
+The relationship (planning) mode is second nature for many people because we are social animals.
 It can entail the mental rehearsal of social interaction with other people, especially friends and family.
 This involves a considerable amount of inner speech.
 Relationship mode can greatly lessen sensations from the world in general while it is happening.
 Next time you are soundlessly talking to yourself you will notice that you do not easily stop to pay attention to anything.
-The suppression of sensation by inner speech and imagination is a result of them sharing the same space but using different sets of connections.
+The suppression of sensation by inner speech/imagination is a result of them sharing the same space but using different sets of connections.

 Anxiety planning submode is called “worrying”.
 Worrying creates an addictive cycle in which the worry creates bodily discomfort that then provokes anxious inner speech to lessen the sensation of discomfort.
 Too much worry is an illness, either created by bodily discomfort or creating a sense of bodily discomfort, especially in the gut.